Eric-Guo/wechat/README.md

 ## Configuration

-#### Configure for wechat
+#### Configure for wechat for first time

-Please make sure you finish all the setup on your server before you configure for wechat.
+Make sure finish all the setup on rails side first, then submit to wechat.
 Otherwise, wechat will raise error.

-URL address for wechat is `http://your-server.com/wechat`
+URL address for wechat by running `rails g wechat:install` is `http://your-server.com/wechat`

-appid and secret please look at the following document.
+How to setup appid/corpid and secret see section.

 #### Configure for command line